sadekbaroudi/fingerpunch/keyboards/ffkb/cases/stls/wireless-edition-v1/README.md

 ### bottom plates

+Note that the bottom plates have two versions, the standard (tall), the `mid-bot`, and the `flat-bot`.

+### mid-bot

+The mid bot are intended to have cutouts in the bottom plate to reduce the height by a couple of millimeters.
+No change in build required, except that you must use a battery that's a bit thinner than using the standard (tall).
+It should accommodate a 4mm thick battery, depending on the width, length, and the length of the wires.

+### flat-bot

-Note that the bottom plates have two versions, the standard and the `flat-bot`.
-The flat bot are intended to be used if you want to reduce the height of the case.
-Note that there isn't much room beneath the PCB if you use the `flat-bot`, so you'll likely need a battery with longer wires, and you'll need to run it through the cirque fpc cutout to house it under run the battery through the cirque trackpad cutout.
+The flat bot bottom plates are intended to be used if you want to reduce the height of the case down to a minimum.
+Note that there isn't much room beneath the PCB if you use the `flat-bot`, so you'll eed a battery with longer wires, and you'll need to run it through the cirque fpc cutout to house it under run the battery through the cirque trackpad cutout.
+This plate also requires that you solder the battery directly instead of using a JST connector

-That said, if you're using the `flat-bot` with an MX case, you can mount the JST connector on *top* of the PCB, and run the wire to the center area.
+That said, if you're using the `flat-bot` with an MX case, connect the battery on *top* of the PCB, and run the wire to the center area.
 You can't do this for a choc build because the PCB rests right up against the body's switch plate.

 Warning: The `flat-bot` bottom plates have not been tested, so please notify me if you find any issues and I can update the model to fix any issues.
 I am fairly confident they are correct, as they were measured based on the PCB design and components.